5 StumbleUpon Alternative Sites That Still Work to Pass Time

-Sixteen years after it started, StumbleUpon is calling it quits.
-It stops operations forever on June 30, 2018.
-But don’t worry, there are still a few other sites that let you find interesting web pages with the click of a button.
+Are you wondering what happened to StumbleUpon?
+Sixteen years after it started, StumbleUpon has called it quits.
+It ceased operations forever on June 30, 2018.
+But don’t worry, there are still some StumbleUpon alternatives that let you find interesting web pages with the click of a button.

 Social networks have made it easier to discover articles, videos, or other links that you find interesting.
 But if you want a little bit of that randomness back into your life, there are a few choice sites and apps for that too.